refilljs/refill-angular/README.md

 * clean whole output dir (dev/)
 * bundle all your js with browserify and watch file changes with watchify
-* bundle all your styles with less and autoprefix
+* bundle all your styles with sass, css globbing and autoprefix
 * run jshint and rerun on any js file change
 * run tests with karma and browserify and watch file changes with watchify
 * run bower install